-Earlier this year, I let you know that if you use a Macintosh, and if you happen to upgrade to El Capitan, The Levelator will simply stop working.
+A while back, I let you know that if you use a Macintosh, and if you happen to upgrade to El Capitan, High Sierra, Mojave or above from Yosemite or below, The Levelator will simply stop working.

 I have an update: the original programmer of The Levelator heard your cries…and fixed things.